ReikaKuro/ECO_Instruments/README.md

 ### How it works
 - Instruments are mapped to PCs which might user it and PDU of GUDE.
 - Instruments are only in use if someone is occupying one of setups that is linked to it
-- Script monitors setups from 22:00 to 6:00 every 10 minutes
+- Script monitors setups from 22:00 to 6:00 and all day in weekends every 10 minutes
 - If someone is occupying one of setups, script will skip all further actions regarding this set of instruments and will start checking next one
-- If setup between 22:00 and 6:00 setup is not occupied for more than hour, starts procedure of turning off device completely as safe as possible
+- If between 22:00 and 6:00 or in all day in weekends setup is not occupied for more than hour, starts procedure of turning off device completely as safe as possible
 - Device is turned off firstly, if communication with device stops in 30 seconds, script will wait (can be changed by <b>chaning wait_before_turn_off_pdu</b> value) 5 minutes to let the device end all the process and shutdown completely.
 After that time, power on the PDU will be cut off